NREL/flasc/README.md

 After creating a new virtual environment, clone this repository to your local system and install it locally using ``pip``.
 The command for this is ``pip install -e flasc``.

+## Documentation

+Documentation is provided via the included examples folders as well as [online documentation](https://nrel.github.io/flasc/).

 ## Engaging on GitHub

 FLORIS leverages the following GitHub features to coordinate support and development efforts: